-The issue rests absolutely with the disciple.
-If he has chastened himself aforetime in mind and heart, cultured his emotions, developed his analytical faculties, sharpened his intuition to a point of instant seizure of implicated motive and suggestion, the tension of a fiery force released in his economy, accentuating these developments, will cause no unpropitious reactions, because the opportunities which it opens to the disciple in his relationships will have been largely anticipated during the period of technical discipline.
-He will stand firm as a rock in his own place, discerning the possibility of ignominious failure veiled within the fair form of insidious temptation which suddenly rises before him as a ministering angel, inviting him, in the name of friendship and sympathy, to abate for a season the stern aspect of moral rectitude and unwelcome impersonality, even to a forgetting of his common manhood.
+The issue absolutely rests with the disciple.
+If they have chastened themselves aforetime in mind and heart, cultured their emotions, developed their analytical faculties, and sharpened their intuition to a point of instant seizure of implicated motive and suggestion, the tension of a fiery force released in their economy and accentuating these developments will cause no unpropitious reactions, because the opportunities which it opens to the disciple in their relationships will have been largely anticipated during the period of technical discipline.
+They will stand firm as a rock in their own place, discerning the possibility of ignominious failure veiled within the fair form of insidious temptation which suddenly rise before they as a ministering angel, inviting them in the name of friendship and sympathy to abate for a season the stern aspect of moral rectitude and unwelcome impersonality, even to a forgetting of their common personhood.

 The fire will descend and stimulate latent ambition to an astonishing degree.
-The single path to the Master will become twain, leading as surely back to worldly prestige and exploitations, as onward to otherworldliness; and if the disciple has not already definitely made his choice, there will be cause for long delay, until the call of the soul emerges clear and dominant over the alluring voices of personal desire.
+The single path to the Master will become twain, leading as surely back to worldly prestige and exploitations as onward to otherworldliness.
+If the disciple has not already definitely made their choice, there will be cause for long delay until the call of the soul emerges clear and dominant over the alluring voices of personal desire.
 Yet again, the descending fire, wonderful and clarifying in its motion, will invest the personality with something of its own arresting magnetism and show the disciple ways and means, unlooked for and intriguing, to exploit the little ones who are weak and helpless before its masterful influence.
-Never let it be that the disciple will so use it.
-He will find no greater hell and no swifter fall into it.
+Never let it be that the disciple will use it so.
+They will find no greater hell and no swifter fall into it.

 The history of discipleship is not without its records of failures.
-Power has sometimes been sought in the name of the Master and for his service, but the inquisition of it has proved too strong for a faulty mechanism, and the disciple has fallen in his own weakness before the portal of initiation.
-The tempter may be vanity; it may be sexual gratification; it may be intellectual pride; it may be other manifest weaknesses, only brought out and emphasized under the inquisition of fire, and which the Master in his compassion cannot condone.
-Prevalent as these failings are in the world of men, even adding influence to some in the common way of life, in the disciple they appear as sorrowful aberrations which disfigure and thwart the whole purpose of his ministry.
+Power has sometimes been sought in the name of the Master and for their service, but the inquisition of it has proved too strong for a faulty mechanism, and the disciple has fallen in their own weakness before the portal of initiation.
+The tempter may be vanity, sexual gratification, intellectual pride, or it may be other manifest weaknesses, only brought out and emphasized under the inquisition of fire and which the Master, in their compassion, cannot condone.
+Prevalent as these failings are in the world of people, even adding influence to some in the common way of life, in the disciple they appear as sorrowful aberrations which disfigure and thwart the whole purpose of their ministry.

-He may think otherwise because of the veil of illusion which the form of the temptation casts upon him.
+They may think otherwise because of the veil of illusion which the form of the temptation casts upon them.
 The circumstances surrounding it may appear to have so lawfully and unavoidably led to it, the setting in which it appears may so effectually metamorphose the deleterious aspects of it, that the issues are confused in the disciple's heart and the personal dictate triumphs.
-Nevertheless, there is the test, and the novitiate proposes the exact training whereby the heart shall know itself by the patient scrutiny of motives and the mind become apprehensive of the causes and effects of these through the multiform intricacies of the technique unfolded by discriminating experience in human contacts.
+Nevertheless, there is the test, and the novitiate proposes the exact training whereby the heart shall know itself by the patient scrutiny of motives, and the mind becomes apprehensive of the causes and effects of these through the multiform intricacies of the technique unfolded by discriminating experience in human contacts.